-Maintaining an Ideal Cat Weight: Why is it so Important?
+Maintaining an Ideal Cat Weight: Why is it So Important?

-Underweight and overweight or obese felines have an increased chance of developing health issues, such as diabetes, arthritis, urinary issues kidney and heart illness.
+Underweight and overweight or obese felines have an increased chance of developing health issues, such as diabetes, arthritis, urinary issues, kidney and heart illness.
 As both have malnutrition, they have weakened immune systems that make them susceptible to potential diseases.

 They may also suffer mentally and psychologically due to their inability to perform physical activities.
 Either their body is too heavy, or they are too thin and weak to walk, play and pounce, which causes them to become unhappy.